quimnuss/sompics/README.md

 # Done

+- [x] fix level 7 platforms (revert git might be enough or swap to animatable platforms)
 - [x] increase time in level 10 for N players
 - [x] parametrize levels to number of players
 - [x] Make platform N pics